natelandau/halp/README.md

 Before you can use Halp, you must first

-1. Create a configuration file by running `halp --edit-config``.
+1. Create a configuration file by running `halp config``.
 2. Index your commands.
-You can do this by running `halp --index``.
+You can do this by running `halp index``.

 ## File locations